GeoTransolver: Learning Physics on Irregular Domains Using Multi-scale Geometry Aware Physics Attention Transformer: Introduction

-We benchmark GeoTransolver against state-of-the-art architectures - Domino \cite{ranade2025domino}, AB-UPT \cite{alkin2025ab}, and Transolver \cite{wu2024transolver} on three widely used CAE datasets: DrivAerML \cite{ashton2024drivaerml}, Luminary SHIFT-SUV \cite{luminaryshiftsuv}, and Luminary SHIFT-Wing \cite{luminaryshiftwing}.
-The benchmarking is carried out using the framework developed in PhysicsNeMo \cite{tangsali2025benchmarking}.
+We benchmark GeoTransolver against Domino \cite{ranade2025domino}, AB-UPT \cite{alkin2025ab}, and Transolver \cite{wu2024transolver} on three industrial CAE datasets: DrivAerML \cite{ashton2024drivaerml} (500 parametric vehicle variants on 140M-element meshes), Luminary SHIFT-SUV \cite{luminaryshiftsuv}, and Luminary SHIFT-Wing \cite{luminaryshiftwing}, using the benchmarking framework in PhysicsNeMo \cite{tangsali2025benchmarking}.
 These tasks span aerodynamic flows over parameterized vehicle and wing geometries across diverse operating regimes.
-We evaluate field-level reconstruction (e.g., velocity, pressure and wall shear) and integral quantities (e.g., drag and lift coefficients), along with generalization to unseen geometries and design trends.
-Across these benchmarks, GeoTransolver demonstrates better accuracy, improved data efficiency, and strong robustness, underscoring the value of geometry-aware, globally conditioned attention.
+We evaluate field-level reconstruction (velocity, pressure, wall shear) and integral quantities (drag and lift coefficients), along with generalization to unseen geometries and design trends.
+We further include crash-dynamics benchmarks (bumper-beam impact and full-vehicle Body-in-White frontal impact) to evaluate whether geometry-aware conditioning transfers beyond external aerodynamics to transient, contact-driven structural mechanics with large deformations, and to demonstrate that the geometric context pathway can be paired with alternative efficient attention backends \cite{puri2025flare}.

-Our key contributions are: \begin{enumerate} \item GeoTransolver, a transformer architecture with GALE attention that pairs physics-aware self-attention on learned state slices with cross-attention to multi-scale geometric neighborhoods and global context. \item A geometry-context projection strategy (inspired from Transolver \cite{wu2024transolver}) that maps geometry and global features into physical state spaces and injects them into every block, enabling persistent conditioning and reducing layer-wise drift. \item An adaptation of multi-scale ball queries (inspired from Domino \cite{ranade2025domino}) that balances local fidelity and global coupling on irregular meshes and point clouds, improving efficiency and stability. \item A comprehensive benchmark on DrivAerML, SHIFT-SUV, and SHIFT-Wing against Domino, AB-UPT, and Transolver, demonstrating gains in accuracy. \end{enumerate}
+Our contributions are two-fold: \begin{enumerate}[nosep] \item \textbf{A geometry-persistent transformer design (GeoTransolver)} in which each architectural choice addresses a specific failure mode: GALE cross-attention at every block prevents geometry dilution (failure mode~1); multi-scale ball queries with radii spanning boundary-layer to far-field scales resolve the scale mismatch (failure mode~2); and a global-parameter context projector that injects operating-regime information at every depth prevents regime drift (failure mode~3).
+The geometry-aware context enters through a modular cross-attention path, so the self-attention backend can be swapped -- we demonstrate this by replacing physics attention with FLARE \cite{puri2025flare} on crash-dynamics benchmarks.